Skip to main content

 Financial Aid

-To receive financial aid you will need to fill out the Free Application for Federal Student Aid (FAFSA) and an additional form that some colleges require called the CSS Profile.
+To receive financial aid, you will need to fill out the Free Application for Federal Student Aid (FAFSA) and an additional form that some colleges require, called the CSS Profile.
 Some states also have their own financial aid application forms.
 Colleges use this information to determine how much financial aid to award.

 Outside Scholarships

 In addition to scholarships that your college may offer you, you should apply for outside scholarships available online or locally in your community.
-See uAspire's guide to maximize your success with scholarships.

 Tuition Payment Plans